Quansight/Quansight-website/apps/consulting/posts/panel-holoviews-learning-aid.md

 _Be careful about running the above cell multiple times.
 Doing so will attach multiple function callbacks to the radio button, and the app may not behave as expected.
 Restarting the kernel, and rerunning the cells will fix this._

 ### 4. Closing Notes
 After you build an app, you'll want to deploy the app so others can view it.
-Deployment is beyond the scope of this learning aid, but the documentation https://panel.holoviz.org/user_guide/Server_Deployment.html covers a variety of deployment scenarios.
+Deployment is beyond the scope of this learning aid, but the [Panel server deployment documentation][panel server docs] covers a variety of deployment scenarios.
 MyBinder is useful for apps that are for demonstration purposes only.
 If you want to see how your app would look deployed by itself, then you can run `app.show()` in the notebook, and a new browser tab will open up with the app served on it.
 Run the cell below to see it in action.

 ```python
 layout.show()  # You won't be able to view this from binder, but will be able to if running locally.